Hunt: Showdown: Release

-Hunt: Horrors of the Gilded Age was first announced to have a beta in late 2014, after which a planned released for PlayStation 4 and Xbox One.
-Hunt was initially planned to be a free-to-play game, however, Adams emphasised that the game would still have the quality and size of a "AAA" title.
-Hunt was to be monetised purely through cosmetic items and experience boosts, however, when the game launched in Early Access on 22 February 2018, it was released with a buy-to-play model.
+Hunt: Horrors of the Gilded Age was first announced to have a beta in late 2014, after which a planned release for PlayStation 4 and Xbox One.
+Hunt was initially planned to be a free-to-play game, however, Adams emphasized that the game would still have the quality and size of a "AAA" title.
+Hunt was to be monetized purely through cosmetic items and experience boosts, however, when the game launched in Early Access on 22 February 2018, it was released with a pay-to-play model.

 On 13 December 2014, Crytek delayed the late 2014 planned closed beta without giving a date or range for when it may come.
 The delay was due to the transition of development from their Austin studio to their Frankfurt team.

 Hunt: Showdown was launched in early access on 22 February 2018.
 It was announced at 2018 Gamescom that the game would be released on Xbox One through its Xbox Game Preview program.

 On 3 July 2019, Crytek announced on the game's website that the official release of the game would be on 27 August 2019, for Microsoft Windows.
-The Xbox One official release was due to be released on the same day as the official release for Microsoft Windows, but was delayed to 19 September 2019 due to technical issues.
+The Xbox One official release was due to be released on the same day as the official release for Microsoft Windows but was delayed to 19 September 2019 due to technical issues.
 The game was released on PlayStation 4 on 18 February 2020.

+In August 2024, Crytek upgraded the underlying game engine and released a new map, relaunching the game as Hunt: Showdown 1896 and removing support for older generation consoles.
+On December 12, the Post Malone's Murder Circus event was released, set to run through February 2025.